microsoft/ParrotServe/docs/get_started/launch_server.md

-# Quick Start: Launch a Parrot Server
+# Launch a Parrot Server

 This document will guide you to launch a Parrot Server and have a basic understanding of how to configure your server.